Spotchi/site/_posts/2019-10-28-Godel-incompleteness.md

 In recent years, AI has experienced a resurgence of interest, due to availability of data and hardware and using non-deductive methods (neural networks, statistical inference).
 Of course the decisions we arrive at using these methods aren't as clean-cut as when using a formal system.
-And as we design machines with higher and higher power of abstraction, it is important to remember, we just can't know everything.
+And as we design machines with higher and higher power of abstraction, it is important to remember, neither they nor us will know everything.

 ## References